Partitons of vertices and facets in trees and stacked simplicial complexes: Bijections between partitions of facets and of vertices

 {\it Property B2:} Suppose $v,w$ are distinct and blue.
 Let be the unique path from $v$ to $w$.
+Since $v$ and $w$ are independent, $p \geq 2$.
 Let $q \geq 2$ be minimal such that $f^q$ contains a blue vertex $v^\prime = v_1$.
 Then $f^1 \sim_F f^q$ by construction, say they are green.
 Consider the path